richadams/php-gracenote/README.md

 Once you have your Client ID and User ID, you can start making queries.

-To search for the Moby track "Porcelin" from his album "Play",
+To search for the Kings of Convenience track "Homesick" from the album "Riot On An Empty Street",

-    $results = $api->searchTrack("Moby", "Play", "Porcelin");
+    $results = $api->searchTrack("Kings Of Convenience", "Riot On An Empty Street", "Homesick", Gracenote\WebAPI\GracenoteWebAPI::BEST_MATCH_ONLY);

 The results are a PHP array containing the metadata information,